-- The use of percentile metrics in Collection 5 helped to minimize commission error of planted forest and crop, because these metrics could give more information about the intra annual behaviors of the surface during the mapped period (24 months).
-The result was a more refined map compared to Collection 3 (figure 16); - Collection 5, when compared to Collection 3, reduced the omission errors and, most of the time, did not impact on commission errors (figures 17 and 18).
-In addition, the accuracy, on a yearly basis, was slightly smoother than in Collection 3 (figure 12). - In some biomes, like Caatinga and Mata Atlântica, it was possible to observe some omission error caused by sazonality interference, high landscape fragmentation and insufficient training samples.
+- The use of percentile metrics in Collection 5 helped to minimize commission error of planted forest and crop, because these metrics gave more information about the intra annual behaviors of the surface during the mapped period (24 months).
+The result was a more refined map compared to Collection 3 (figure 16); - Collection 5, when compared to Collection 3, reduced the omission errors and had little impact on commission errors (figures 17 and 18).
+In addition, the accuracy graphic, on a yearly basis, was slightly smoother than in Collection 3 (figure 12). - In some biomes, like Caatinga and Atlantic Forest, it was possible to observe some omission errors caused by sazonality interference, high landscape fragmentation and insufficient training samples.